2017, 113 Minutes, DCP

 Director: Paul Schrader

-Starring: Amanda Seyfried, Ethan Hawke, Cedric Kyles
+Cast: Amanda Seyfried, Ethan Hawke, Cedric Kyles

 Paul Schrader is a legend among film lovers of all stripes.
 A writer and director whose body of work spans five decades, he is the force behind some of cinema’s most revered works.
 His writing with Martin Scorsese produced the legendary films Taxi Driver and Raging Bull, while his directorial efforts include notable cult films Blue Collar and Affliction.
 Schrader strikes cinema gold once again with First Reformed, a gift of a film that further solidifies his reputation as a master of the screen.